 Decision Review System (DRS)

 Cricket uses the Decision Review System (DRS) to assist referees and other officials in contentious situations.
-Umpire Review is a process where a third referee is brought into play.
+Umpire Review is a process where a third referee comes into play.
 Both the main referees and the players can invite him to participate in the game.

 Decision Review System (DRS): Essential

-A system of several components is used to assist the third referee in the match:
+A system of several components is used to assist the third referee in a match:

-- Cameras, thanks to which you can track the path of the ball.
+- Cameras that allow you to track the trajectory of the ball.
 They are most commonly referred to as Hawk-Eye.
-This option works both after bowlers’ throws and after batsmen’s hits.
+This option works after both bowlers’ and batsmen’s hits.
 It can also be used to see if the ball has reached the border.

 - TV replays.

-- Microphones with which you can understand whether the ball hit the wicket or not.
+- Microphones with which you can understand whether a ball hit the wicket or not.
 Cricket uses the Snickometer system.

-- A device with an infrared image that helps to know about the temperature change of the ball after it hits the wicket.
+- A device with an infrared image that helps to detect changes in the temperature of the ball after it hits the wicket.
 The system was criticized after The Ashes in 2013.
-After this series, players claimed that the edges of the Hot Spot did not stand out well due to the use of silicone tape.
+After that series, players claimed that the edges of the Hot Spot were poorly standed out due to the use of silicone tape.
 Later, the participants’ assumptions in the matches of The Ashes-2013 were confirmed by researchers at the Massachusetts Institute of Technology.

 The Decision Review System (DRS) was first used in test cricket matches in 2008.
-For the previous 16 years, referees had access to a similar version of the system, but third referees come into play only in a few cases could.
+For the previous 16 years, referees had access to a similar version of the system, but third referees could come into play only in a few cases.

 In the One Day International format, DRS was first used in 2011 in the series between England and Australia, and in the Twenty20 International format in 2017 in the playoffs of the Pakistani Super League.